 - Reduced blood pressure.

 - Increased levels of relaxed and vibrant energy.

 Even though lying down seems pretty straight forward and something we are all familiar with, In order for you to practice lying down meditation appropriately, there are some tips that you need to follow to attain peak experience.

-First it is good to assume an appropriate posture that will get you in the mood of meditating.
+Assume an appropriate posture that will get you in the mood.
 The commonly referred to “corpse-position” is one such posture.
 Basically, you pick a tall and broad surface to accommodate your size and lie on your back with the intention of keeping your spine straight.